Trinergy/mtg_extractor/README.md

 #Mortgage Application Text Extractor
-A library that converts PDF/Images to text which then extracts information from it.
-Can also work for any forms and uses [Tesseract](https://github.com/tesseract-ocr/tesseract) open-source Optical Character Recognition engine.
+A library that converts PDF/Images to text and then extracts text from it.
+Can also work for any forms.
+It uses [Tesseract](https://github.com/tesseract-ocr/tesseract) open-source Optical Character Recognition engine.

 ##Setting Up